FAQ

 • Over 1 in 4 (26%) Canadian adults have a high risk of having or developing obstructive sleep apnea (Canadian Lung Association)

-CPAP machines are allowed on the plane as long as you have a copy of your prescription with you.
-We highly encourage that you carry your CPAP on the plane with you and not check it as baggage.
-The airline cannot charge you extra for carrying on your CPAP bag.
+Many airlines allow CPAP machines to be brought on board in addition to the general carry-on allowance.
+It is best to check with your specific airline whether a copy of your prescription is required.
+We recommend that you always carry your CPAP with you and not check it as baggage.
+The airline cannot charge you additional fees for carrying your CPAP with you.

-We do not treat patients under the age of eighteen.
-We recommend contacting a children’s hospital for testing and treatment.
+We do not offer testing or treatment services for children and teenagers under the age of 18.
+If you have a referral for your child to do a sleep test, we recommend contacting a children’s hospital for testing and treatment.

-The wait time for a sleep test in the Montreal area can be one to three years.
-Once the test is completed it is common for patients to wait 3-4 months for results.
-Sleep tests at our clinic can often be scheduled on the same day or next day and detailed results are ready 7-10 days later.
+The wait time for a sleep test in Montreal’s public hospital system is currently between 3 and 5 years.
+Once the test is completed it is common for patients to wait between 2-4 months for results.
+Sleep tests at our clinic can often be scheduled within the same working week and preliminary results are ready within 10 business days.
+Appointments to see the specialist to discuss your results are typically available within 1-3 months.
 Treatment of snoring and sleep apnea usually involves the use of a CPAP machine and mask.
 This equipment is not provided by the hospital system in Quebec and so patients must still use private clinics for purchasing the treatment equipment.
 In the end, the cost of the sleep test is the only expense that a patient can save in Quebec and that might mean waiting years and years.
 Finally, the cost of a clinic sleep test may be covered by your private insurance (not RAMQ) or the receipt may be used with income tax.
 Our clinic can also help with a financing and/or a payment plan.